2026 Agenda

 Panel Discussion

-- The Media-First Brief: How to use audience data and channel insights to inform the creative process before a single asset is made.
+• The Media-First Brief: Each team must reveal the "invisible" work: how audience data and channel insights informed the creative process before a single asset was made.

-- The Strategist as Architect: Why the media strategist is the essential bridge between data, channel selection, and the creative idea.
+• The Strategist as Architect: A look at how the media planner acted as the essential bridge between the data and the Big Idea.

 15:40 - 16:05